• Cody-99 10 months ago

 Does HN operate in the UK because I can access it here?
 Should they be subject to UK law?

-• Jaepa a day ago
+• Jaepa 10 months ago

 Should the same rule exists in more authoritarian countries like China, North Korea, or Belarus?